akliang/cooklang-cookbook/README.md

 - wrap all API calls to auto-append header?
 - make login name case insensitive
 - figure out where the "stir-fry-string-beans" call is coming from
+- try to refactor API and frontend so they are DRYer (view recipe and edit recipe make same API hit, add recipe and edit recipe are very similar)
+- add API key to error logging on frontend
+- make data/recipe/ path DRYer (at the very least make the first 2 parts a constant)
+- add cooklang markup to "edit recipe"
+- add delete recipe flash message
+- change "back" button on edit recipe based on context
+- check cursor-pointer for all buttons
+- fix login page register button
+- api_login: what about invalid logins
+- api_login: use the "created" object
+- figure out all nav paths (back, cancel, what helpful buttons on each page)
+- move recipes to database?

 ## Wishlist
 - wysiwyg